Business communications have evolved rapidly over the past few decades.

 VoIP Market Size and Adoption

-As mentioned earlier, homes and businesses have been steadily moving away from traditional landlines since 2004.
+People have been steadily moving away from traditional landlines since 2004.
 The rise of mobile phone usage and VoIP technology has made landlines more obsolete by the day.
 If this trend continues, landlines could face the same fate as CDs, VCRs, and other technological relics.

 The VoIP services market is expected to reach $194.5 billion by 2024